 From the first courses

 Duck Foie Gras, Burlat Cherries, Pickled Girolles & Fresh Almond £12.50.
 It’s a sight-for-sore eyes isn’t it?
 The layered buttery foie richness hits you with rude health, but the cherry acidity stops it becoming too heavy.
 I’d recommended using that marvellous bread from Hedone for spreading.
-Shoot me but I preferred eating the bread alone with the Berkeley Farm butter – it was that good.
+Shoot me for saying this, but I preferred eating the bread alone with the Berkeley Farm butter – it was that good.
 Perhaps I’m a stickler for foie.